prtkdas96/Password-project/README.md

 4) There has been a problem with the completion of this project due to the various input/output errors that it is generating.
 Hope, I get them sorted out soon.

+5) This project is likely to extend to new areas.
+It will generate a random password everytime you enter the input.

 Motivation:-
 This project will help the portal to increase its security features so that only authorised users are able to access their respective portals.